TheRealBond/Portfolio-1-Forest-Running/README.md

 # Portfolio-1-Forest-Running
 Portfolio project 1 website built using HTML and CSS to create a Forest of Dean running guide for my Code Institute - Full Stack Developer Course.

+Running in the Forest of Dean Home page:
+    This is the main landing page of my website created to allow the user to choose the type of run they wish to go for and they are then provided a start point via a link to another internal page with more information relating to that type of run.

+Features:
+    Navigation -
+        Provides the user site navigation via a bar with links to each internal page for fast intuitive movement around all pages.

+    The Header:
+        Provides a clear site title so the user knows what the topic of this site is and also a bold visual image of one of the great views that can be found when running in the Forest of Dean.
+Inviting them to explore further.

+    Run type selection section:
+        Allows the user to choose what type of run they wish to go on that when clicked takes them to the relevant internal page with more information providing a starting point, a recommended route and a glimpse of what type of views they may be able enjoy of that route.s

+    Image of forest view:
+        An image to engage the user with another beautiful view of the area they can choose to explore.

+    Social and Google Maps links:
+        Links provided to the user so that they can share their run with people to encourage the growth of running tourism in the Forest of Dean.
+Google Maps link also provided so that the user can find out how they can get to the area and their chosen start point.

+Testing:

+    Bugs:

+    Unfixed Bugs:

+    Validation testing:
+    HTML through official W3C validator returned:
+    CSS through official (jigsaw) validator returned:
+    Accessibility through lighthouse in devtools returned:

+Deployment:
+    Deployed to GitHub Pages via the following steps:
+        Create the site on GitPod from the Repository (Portfolio-1-Forest-Running ) on GitHub.
+From the Repository go to the settings tab.
+Select the Pages sectionf from the Code and automation section.
+Select the Main branch as the source, /(root) and click save.
+This then published the site with all updates being pushed from GitPod using the Git Push terminal command.

+    link to live running site:

+Credits:

+   Content - Icons used for social links in the Share your run section with others and the runner icon in the run type selection section are provided by Font Awesome (https://fontawesome.com/)

+   Media - All images used have been provided by myself